TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_5/policy.md

 1. Use list_home_users to confirm that the specified home is among the homes the acting user belongs to and that this user has an admin role within it.
 2. To Create a New Scene:
-3. To establish a new scene, first identify the accessory of the primary device to be included by viewing the available devices via list_accessories.
+3. To establish a new scene, first identify the accessory of the primary accessory to be included by viewing the available devices via list_accessories.
 4. Then, use create_home_scene to define the home name, the new scene_name, and the primary accessory's identifier.
 5. To Modify an Existing Scene:
 6. To update a scene, find the specific scene by searching the list of home scenes via list_home_scenes.
 7. Locate the accessory using list_accessories.
 8. Apply the changes using edit_scene by specifying the status and the target state for the accessory.
 9. To Add Scene Actions:
-10. For every device involved in the scene, retrieve the accessory through list_accessories.
+10. For every accessory involved in the scene, retrieve the accessory through list_accessories.
 11. Use add_action_to_scene to link the accessory to the scene identifier.
-Specify the action_order to determine the sequence of operations, the command and the specific value that the device should adopt.

 ## SOP 10.
 Activate or Deactivate Scene